London, 1 October 2012 - Despite a period of

 He added: "Hedge funds have of course underperformed before

-the time being at least - most investors seem to remain
+time being at least - most investors seem to remain firmly

 Billion Dollar Club grows

-Billion Dollar Club (those firms which manage hedge fund
+Dollar Club (those firms which manage hedge fund assets of $1

-assets of $1 billion or more) expanded significantly in the
+billion or more) expanded significantly in the first half of

-That continues a trend going back over several years
+trend going back over several years whereby the bigger

-whereby the bigger players have gradually become more
+players have gradually become more dominant, now accounting

 Most of the new entrants to the Club this year have been in

-instance has jumped from 139 to 153, with collective assets
+has jumped from 139 to 153, with collective assets rising

-by one to 56, though collective assets were not much
+one to 56, though collective assets were not much changed at

-changed at $255 billion.
-A number of the bigger groups in
+$255 billion.
+A number of the bigger groups in London

-London continued to grow, and there are now no fewer than
+continued to grow, and there are now no fewer than seven of

-seven of the top ten firms that have significant operations
+the top ten firms that have significant operations in London.

-representation in the Club slipped back in the first half,
+in the Club slipped back in the first half, with the number

-with the number of members in Hong Kong down from 13 to 11
+of members in Hong Kong down from 13 to 11 and in Singapore

 Full details on the breakdown of industry assets, including